fwouts/viteshot/docs/docs/config/alias.md

 # Custom Aliases

-If you use custom aliases, you may need to help Viteshot resolve imports.
+If you use custom aliases, you may need to help ViteShot resolve imports.

 For example if you use Webpack, you would need the following configuration: